walterzy/My-Tour-Of-CPP/12-algorithms/07-useful-algorithms-and-operations.md

 - `random_shuffle()`: Randomly rearranges the elements in a range.
 - `shuffle()`: Randomly rearranges the elements in a range using a function object type satisfying C++11 requirements for a uniform random generator.
 (C++11)
 - `is_partitioned()`: Returns true if a range is partitioned by a given predicate.
-- `partition()`: Places all the elements that satisfy a predicate function object before all elements that don’t.
+- `partition()`: Places all the elements that satisfy a predicate function object before all elements that don't.
-- `stable_partition()`: Places all the elements that satisfy a predicate function object before all elements that don’t.
+- `stable_partition()`: Places all the elements that satisfy a predicate function object before all elements that don't.
 The relative order of elements in each group is preserved.
 - `partition_copy()`: Copies all the elements that satisfy a predicate function object to one output range and the remaining elements to a second output range.
 (C++11)
 - `partition_point()`: For a range partitioned by a given predicate, returns an iterator to the first element not satisfying the predicate.